tshradheya/main/collated/main/tshradheya.md

      * Assigns a random color to a tag if it does not exist in the HashMap
      * returns a String containing the color
      */
     private String getTagColor(String tag) {
+        //Defensive coding
+        if (tagColorObject == null) {
+            assert false : "Impossible as it is an singleton class and one object already created by PersonCard";
+        }
         if (!tagColorObject.containsTag(tag)) {
             tagColorObject.addColor(tag, colors[random.nextInt(colors.length)]);
         }